-Lighting is one of the most important aspects in designing a home.
-There are so many different types of lights to choose from, but not all are created equal.
-The color of the white light is your choice, so here we discuss the differences between 2700K vs 3000K to help you determine the best choice for your space.
+Lighting is one of the most influential aspects of a home environment.
+There are various options of white light to choose from, so here we discuss the differences between the white light colors of 2700K vs 3000K to help you determine the best choice for your space.

 A color temperature is a specific measurement designed to let you know the relative warmth or coolness of colors of white light.

 When it comes to choosing between 2700K and 3000K, the key difference is in the color of the white light.

 So 2700K is the degree of kelvin that has a visibly warmer tone of white than 3000K, they emit light at two different temperatures that have a direct impact on the appearance of everything around them and the subsequent mood of the room.

 When choosing between 2700K and 3000K, the difference in light is not wide and for most people you may not be able to tell the difference between two homes that each use the 2700K and 3000K.

 However, the difference is easily seen with a comparison between the two different light sources.